renekreijveld/macOS-Local-Development-Setup/setup.arm.md

 </FilesMatch>
 ```

-I've added kick.php which is nice if you work with Akeeba Backup Kickstaert.
+I've added kick.php which is nice if you work with Akeeba Backup Kickstart.
 Save the file and restart Apache:

 ```